(CNN) — The former Soviet Republic of Georgia is a country shrouded in mystery.

 There aren't any references to his purges beyond a small backroom that doesn't feature on the tour, but there are pictures aplenty of Stalin, including one of the leader voting for himself.

-There are also various statues, his death mask, carpets and frescoes featuring the dear leader's face, his personal green railway carriage and -- the star attraction -- his one-bedroom childhood home preserved in perfect condition.
+There are also various statues, his death mask, carpets and frescoes featuring the leader's face, his personal green railway carriage and -- the star attraction -- his one-bedroom childhood home preserved in perfect condition.

 The museum has been criticized for being a "falsification of history" and an example of "Soviet propaganda."
 There were plans to transform the museum into a museum of Russian aggression, but so far this is limited to a little room hidden beside the entrance.

-The museum is worth visiting as it captures the essence of Stalin, including his own self-glorification and propaganda, even if that was not its intended purpose.
+It's worth visiting as it captures the essence of Stalin, including his own self-glorification and propaganda, even if that was not its intended purpose.

 8. Beautiful and ancient churches